 This North London haunt bills itself as being “less vegan preachy, more Venice Beach-y”, and seeks to challenge the notion that vegan food begins and ends with a healthy salad or sad-looking bean burger.
 Burgers topped with ‘bacon’ and blue ‘cheese’ offer all the satisfaction of your favourite indulgent flavours, but it’s the team’s signature crispy fried jackfruit that’s the real standout here: the jackfruit is braised, double dipped in a panko crumb and fried to create a meat-like texture.

 The ‘wings’ are even served on a sugarcane bone for an authentic feel.
 “We’re hell-bent on making the world’s filthiest, most indulgent vegan junk food,” reads the restaurant’s mission statement — and it’s all served without the guilt.
 There’s even a constantly changing menu of vegan beers, spirits and soft drinks – including the first vegan Brewdog – to wash it all down.

 Best for bragging rights: Redemption Bar

 Why should socialising always be at the expense of your health?
-This was the question the founders of Redemption Bar asked themselves when they fell upon the idea to create the world’s healthiest bar restaurant.
-The menu here serves up vegan, sugar-free and wheat-free food — while the bar is well-stocked with innovative, alcohol-free alternatives.
+This was the question the founders of Redemption Bar asked themselves when they fell upon the idea to create the world’s healthiest bar/restaurant.
+The menus at its three sites in Shoreditch, Notting Hill and Covent Garden serve up vegan, sugar-free and wheat-free food — while the bar is well-stocked with innovative, alcohol-free alternatives.